binbashroot/rhcsa_practice/README.md

 >>

 ## Task 18
-**Serve httpd content via nfs files**

-> Mount the following nfs share
-> SOURCE: serverb.example.com:/share/webfiles
-> DEST: servera.example.com:/var/www/html/webfiles
-> Mount must survive a reboot
-> Mount must properly serve web files
+**Configure nfs to mount user home directories automatically**
-> You must be able to reach http://servera.example.com/webfiles/rhcsa.html
+> The following three users larry, moe, and curly must be able to automatically mount their shared directories
+> from serverb.example.com whenever they log into servera.example.com

 ## Task 19
-**Mount static nfs share**
+**Configure httpd to use nfs**
+> SOURCE: serverb.example.com:/webfiles
-> Mount the exported share from serverb.example.com to servera.example.com
+> DESTINATION HOST: servera.example.com
-> The mount point on servera.example.com should be /mnt/share
+> The mount point on the destination host should /var/www/html/rhcsa
-> The mount point on servera.example.com should persist across reboots
+> The mount point on the destination host should persist across reboots
-> The mount point should be read and writeable
+> You must be able to see http://servera.example.com/rhcsa/index.html

 ## Task 20
-**Create autofs mount**
+**Create mount as an indirect autofs mount**
->Exported mount: serverb.example.com:/homes
->Configure automount so share from serverb.example.com is mounted on /home/albert whenever albert logs in
+> Configure servera.example.com to mount files from serverb.example.com:/share/data to /shares/data whenever someone enters the /shares/data directory

 ## Task 21
-**Configure httpd to use nfs**
+**Create mount as an direct autofs mount**
 > Mount the following nfs share on servera.example.com
-> SOURCE:  serverb.example.com:/share/webfiles
+> SOURCE:  serverb.example.com:/share/data2
-> DESTINATION: servera.example.com:/var/www/html/rhcsa
-> The mount point on servera.example.com should persist across reboots
-> The mount point should be read and writeable
-> You must be able to see http://servera.example.com/rhcsa/index.html
+> Configure servera.example.com to mount files from serverb.example.com:/share/data2 to /data2
+> whenever /data2 is accessed

 ## Task 22
 **Configure a directory to be used by multiple teams**
-> Create the /opt/marvel_users directory
+> Create the /opt/marvel directory
 > THe directory should be owned by student
 > The group should be owned by marvel
-> Any file put into this folder should always be owned by the marvel group.
+> Any created, copied, or moved to /opt/marvel should become automatically be owned by the marvel group.

 ## Task 23
 **Configure httpd to listen on port 8888**
-> Modify /etc/httpd/conf/httpd.conf to listen on port 8888
+> Modify apache webserver to listen on port 8888
-> Restart the httpd service and troubleshoot the issue
+> Restart the httpd service
-> You must be able to see http://servera.example.com:8888/rhcsa/index.html
+> You must be able to see http://servera.example.com:8888/exam/index.html

+## Task 24
+**Install and Configure Time Sync Software**
+> Configure servera as a time sync client to 192.168.1.122